 Christopher Polly Architect is an award-winning full-service architecture and interiors practice based in Sydney Australia.
 It engages with clients who share in the reward of accomplishing bold architectural visions to enrich their daily lives, who prioritise quality over quantity, and who place value in achieving inventive and well-crafted spaces that are meticulously detailed and finished.

-The practice distils a holistic detail design and process-led approach in the delivery of highly creative and pragmatic architectural solutions that resonate simplicity, conceptual rigour and material invention.
-A strong emphasis is placed on a critical synthesis of the opportunities and constraints of each site, context and client brief as a catalyst for design differentiation, and uniquely appropriate outcomes in response to place, landscape and patterns of use.
+The practice distils a holistic detail design approach in the delivery of highly creative and pragmatic architectural solutions on site that resonate conceptual rigour and a command of materials and systems.
+A strong emphasis is placed on a critical synthesis of the opportunities and constraints of each site, context and client brief for the creation of uniquely appropriate and sustainable outcomes in response to place, landscape and patterns of use.

 Christopher Polly Architect

 17 Harold Street Newtown NSW 2042 Australia